opentext-idol/idol-rich-media-tutorials/tutorials/setup/SETUP.md

    ![eSoftware-configureLicense](./figs/eSoftware-configureLicense.png)

-    > IDOL License Server listens for HTTP requests from other IDOL components to provide them license seats.
+    > NOTE: IDOL License Server listens for HTTP requests from other IDOL components to provide them license seats.
 The default port is `20000` but you are free to change this.

-    > To obtain your MAC address and host name on Windows, open a command prompt and enter `ipconfig /all`.
+    > TIP: To obtain your MAC address and host name on Windows, open a command prompt and enter `ipconfig /all`.
 Now look for the "Host Name" and "Physical Address" fields:
     >
     > ![ipconfig](./figs/ipconfig.png)
     >